Engineering the coupling between Majorana bound states

-Here $\varepsilon_0$ is the coherence length and $\varepsilon_0^{-1}=\ln\frac{\Delta_{c}-t_c}{\sqrt{\mu_c^{2}+\Delta_c^2-t_c^2}-\mu_c}$.
-Eq.(\ref{12}) demonstrates that the effective CMBS can be induced by the central chain.
-Physically, $\epsilon$ represents an amplitude for the MBSs to tunnel across the central chain.
+Here $\varepsilon_0$ is the coherence length, $\varepsilon_0^{-1}=\ln\frac{\Delta_{c}-t_c}{\sqrt{\mu_c^{2}+\Delta_c^2-t_c^2}-\mu_c}$. $\epsilon$ represents the amplitude for the MBSs tunneling across the central chain.
+Eq. (\ref{12}) demonstrates that the effective coupling between MBSs $\gamma_{-1}$ and $\gamma_{N+1}'$ can be induced by the central chain.
 This is a virtual co-tunneling process since there exists energy gap in the central chain and real electrons and holes cannot tunnel from one MBS to another.
-In addition the coupling strength $\epsilon$ depends exponentially on the length $N$, which is the reason why the MBSs are topologically protected.
-In Fig. \ref{fig:03}, we plot the coupling strength $\epsilon$ versus the chemical potential $\mu_c$ and the pairing amplitude $\Delta_c$ of the central chain.
-One can find that the analytical solutions are in agreement with the numerical solutions when the chemical potential is much larger than the hopping amplitude.
-It is also readily observed that the coupling strength $\epsilon$ decreases with the increasing of chemical potential $\mu_c$ and is enhanced by the pairing amplitude $\Delta_c$ of the central chain, reminiscent of the results where the Majorana qubit setup is placed in a microwave cavity \cite{schmidt13a}.
-Physically, it originates from the fact that the chemical potential associates with the energy gap, and the pairing amplitude is related to the feature of the energy spectrum (cf. $E_k$ in Eq.(\ref{4})).
-As we know, a larger chemical potential $\mu_c$ gives rise to a larger energy gap.
-The larger energy gap would prohibit the electron co-tunneling, leading to a weak CMBS.
-On the other hand, a larger pairing amplitude $\Delta_c$ gives rise to wider of energy spectrum, making more quasi-particles participate in the cotunneling process.
-As a result the coherence length $\varepsilon_0$ also be large, which can be found in Fig. \ref{fig:03}(d).
-Therefore the CMBS gets strong with large pairing amplitude $\Delta_c$.
+In addition, the coupling strength $\epsilon$ depends exponentially on the length $N$.
+When $N$ is large enough, the degeneracy energies of MBSs are in the energy gap, which is the reason why MBSs are topologically protected.
+In Fig. \ref{fig:03}(a), we plot the coupling strength $\epsilon$ versus the chemical potential $\mu_c$ with different pairing amplitudes $\Delta_c$.
+It is readily observed that the analytical solutions of $\epsilon$ are in well agreement with the numerical solutions when the chemical potential is large enough and the coupling strength $\epsilon$ decreases with the increasing of chemical potential $\mu_c$, reminiscent of the results where the Majorana qubit setup is placed in a microwave cavity \cite{schmidt13a}.
+However, one also finds that the coupling strength $\epsilon$ is enhanced by the pairing amplitude $\Delta_c$ of the central chain, which is not mentioned in Ref. \cite{schmidt13a}.
+Physically, it originates from the fact that large pairing amplitude $\Delta_c$ would broaden the energy spectrum [cf. $E_k$ in Eq. (\ref{4})], leading to more quasi-particles participating in the co-tunneling process.
+As a result the coherence length $\varepsilon_0$ also increases accordingly, which is verified in Fig. \ref{fig:03}(b).